empicano/aiomqtt/README.md

 This project is licensed under the [BSD 3-clause License](https://opensource.org/licenses/BSD-3-Clause).

 Note that the underlying paho-mqtt library is dual-licensed.
 One of the licenses is the [Eclipse Distribution License v1.0](https://www.eclipse.org/org/documents/edl-v10.php), which is almost identical to the BSD 3-clause License.
-The differences are:
+The only differences are:

 - One use of "COPYRIGHT OWNER" (EDL) instead of "COPYRIGHT HOLDER" (BSD)
 - One use of "Eclipse Foundation, Inc." (EDL) instead of "copyright holder" (BSD)